-The discovery of CWD in Hampshire County, West Virginia represents a significant threat to the state's white-tailed deer.
-The disease does not cause an immediate widespread die-off of deer but if allowed to spread will cause long-term damage to the herd.
-Those that have tried to predict the outcome of the disease on a deer population have described the disease as a 30- to 50-year epidemic.
+threat to the state's white-tailed deer.
+The disease does not produce an immediate widespread die-off of deer but if allowed to spread will cause long-term damage to the herd.
+Those that have tried to predict the outcome of the disease on a deer

+Carcass Transport and Baiting/Feeding Restrictions disease on a deer population have described the disease as a 30 to 50 year epidemic.
 Due to the uncertain ramifications that CWD may have on the white-tailed deer resource in West Virginia, the WVDNR is taking actions to gather more information on the prevalence and distribution of the disease in the area surrounding the known infected deer.
-This goal will be accomplished by increasing the number of deer tested with the help of other state and federal agencies, deer hunters and local landowners.
-To detect CWD that may be present in only a few animals, a large number of samples need to be tested.
+This goal will be accomplished by increasing the number of deer tested with the help of other state and federal agencies, deer hunters, and local landowners.
 Because of the many scientific uncertainties regarding the basic biology and ecology of CWD, there are no proven solutions to combating CWD once present in free-ranging deer.
-However, baiting and feeding deer is known to increase the spread of diseases transmitted directly from deer to deer so these actives have been banned in Hampshire County.
-In addition, experiments with heavily infected mule deer carcasses in close quarters with live mule deer have produced infections, thus restrictions on the disposal and transport of deer carcasses from within Hampshire County have been implemented.
+However, baiting and feeding deer is known to increase the spread of diseases transmitted directly from deer to deer.
+In addition, experiments with heavily infected mule deer carcasses in close quarters with live mule deer have produced infections, thus restrictions on the disposal and transport of deer carcasses have been implemented in Hampshire, Hardy, and Morgan counties and baiting and feeding of deer has been banned in Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral and Morgan counties (see cross hatch area on map).
 Other management actions will be adaptive and based on the findings of future surveillance and research.